South Creake

 South Creake is a village and civil parish in north west Norfolk, England.
 The village lies 1+1/2 mi south of its twin village of North Creake, and some 5 miles (8 km) north-west of the town of Fakenham.

 South Creake lies on the River Burn, which flows through the centre of the village.
 On a hill above the village can be found the Bloodgate Hill Iron Age Fort.

 The civil parish has an area of 7.79 sqmi and in the 2001 census had a population of 536 in 245 households, reducing to a population of 516 at the 2011 census.
 For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.

+St Mary's, the Church of England parish church, is a Grade I listed building.